jameshenegan/gen3-built-ddv/readme.md

+# Gen3 Data Dictionary Visualizer (Built)

-A built version of (this Gen3 Data Dictionary Visualizer)[https://github.com/bioteam/dictionary-visualizer].
+A built version of [this Gen3 Data Dictionary Visualizer](https://github.com/bioteam/dictionary-visualizer).

+# Instructions

 To use this visualizer,